inko-lang/inko/docs/source/getting-started/error-handling.md

 ## Panics

-Panics are critical errors that by default stop the entire program.
+Panics are critical errors that stop the entire program.
 These kind of errors should only be used when there is nothing that can be done at runtime.
 Examples of operations that may trigger a panic include (but are not limited to):

 * Dividing by zero.
 * Trying to allocate new memory when the system doesn't have any remaining